TissueImageAnalytics/cerberus/README.md

 ```
 @article{graham2022one,
-  title={One Model is All You Need: Multi-Task Learning Enables Simultaneous Histology Image Segmentation and Classification},
+  title={One model is all you need: multi-task learning enables simultaneous histology image segmentation and classification},
-  author={Graham, Simon and Vu, Quoc Dang and Jahanifar, Mostafa and Minhas, Fayyaz and Snead, David and Rajpoot, Nasir},
+  author={Graham, Simon and Vu, Quoc Dang and Jahanifar, Mostafa and Raza, Shan E Ahmed and Minhas, Fayyaz and Snead, David and Rajpoot, Nasir},
-  journal={arXiv preprint arXiv:2203.00077},
-  year={2022}
+  journal={Medical Image Analysis},
+  pages={102685},
+  year={2022},
+  publisher={Elsevier}
 }
 ```